ganascimento/dotnet-ddd/README.md

 ## About

-This is a project template using CQRS and DDD, using Microsoft's best suggestions
+This is a project template using DDD and Microsoft's best suggestions

 ## Resources